vinitapenmatsa/Triangle-Challenge/README.md

       - EQUILATRAL / ISOCELES / SCALENE based on sides.<br>
       - INVALID TRIANGLE if the given triangle does not satify properties of a triangle<br>
       - Shape Not Supported if size of sides array > 3.<br>

+Class Hierarchy - SHAPE (Interface) ------------> POLYGON ( Abstract class ) -----------> TRIANGLE ( Concrete Class)

-If needed the solution can be easily extended to any shape by
+If needed the solution can be easily extended to other shapes by:
- - Implementing the shape interface if any shape other than a polygon Eg: circle , ellipse etc.<br>
+ - Implementing the shape interface for shapes other than a polygon Eg: circle , ellipse etc.<br>
  - Extending the Polygon Abstract class for any other n-sided polygon Eg: square , hexagon etc.<br>
-      * Certain common functions have been included in polygon abstract class Eg : getNumberOfSides , isEquilateral etc. More functions like isCyclic , isRectilinear can be added if required.
+      * Certain common functions have been included in polygon abstract class Eg : getNumberOfSides , isEquilateral etc. More polygon functions like isCyclic , isRectilinear can be added if required.

  - ShapeFactory can be modified to support other shapes.<br>
  - PolygonFactory can be modified to support other polygons.<br>